EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/headset_guides/what_is_this.md

 This is an initiative to provide specific information on specific headsets.
 Any weird quirks, recommended 3d printed mounts and different setup types are to be included on a page.

-Complete submissions will receive a 20% off coupon for the ETVR store.
+Complete submissions will receive a 50% off coupon for the ETVR store.
 Partial completions (one specific mount) will receive 15% off coupons to show our appreciation and provide an incentive. (reach out to me in dms to receive the code `@prohurtz`)

 Thank you for working to improve EyeTrackVR's accessibility!

 ### Guidelines

 Please keep it as concise as possible, and spell check before submitting.
-You can submit by making a PR on github, or sending the `.md` file to #documentation in the ETVR Discord pringing `@prohurtz` .
+You can submit by making a PR on github, or sending the `.md` file to #documentation in the ETVR Discord pinging `@prohurtz` .
+Take a look at the Valve Index guide for inspiration.

 file name: `headset_name.md`